LujunWeng/reflections/lession_3_reflections.md

 Forks and clones are similar to some extent.
 They both operate on repositories and can make a copy of another whole repository.
 But fork is invented by GitHub and used only in GitHub while clone is an operation of Git.
 Branches are totally different from them because branches operate on commits not repositories.

 Forks are mainly used in GitHub when I want to get a copy of other people's project and clones are used when someone want to get a local copy from a remote repository or a local repository.
 As for branches, they are used to create different paths for a project so that if I want to try something new, the main path or branch wouldn't be affected.

+###**What is the benefit of having a copy of the last known state of the remote stored locally?**
+The most important benefit is that it provides us with the opportunity to compare the local version and the latest remote one, so we can make a decision of how to deal with differences.